Shadyshift/thememe_extention/README.md

 5. if you downloaded from the releases tab you get a error, noting to scary you are already done :)
 6. CLICK ON START

 It is not perfect afcoure, if you want to make it better you can afcourse do that.
-I made this in one day i just think it whas funny it is not very serious!!!!
+I made this in one day i just think it whas funny it is not very serious!
+And chrome will probably say that it is a security risk.
+Because you didn't download from the extension store.